At Lord Lawson, we want to create an outstanding climate for learning.

 Our Pastoral Team is made up of both teaching and non-teaching staff.
 Each morning pupils meet their Tutor for registration and it is to this member of staff that pupils will turn to initially if they have a problem.
 Ordinarily, a pupil’s tutor will stay with them as they progress through the school, building a positive relationship.
 Tutors monitor planners, school uniform and attendance as well as discussing behaviour (both positive and negative) with the members of their tutor group.
 Tutors will meet with each of their tutees five times throughout the year to discuss their progress within the Academy and to set and agree to targets for improvement.
-There are two Heads of House that each lead two House blocks each.
+There are four Heads of House that each lead their own designated House block.
 We have four Deputy Heads of House that assist in the running of the House block.
 The Head of House coordinates the team of tutors, ensuring that high standards are kept across each year group; they also have an overview of the personal development, behaviour and welfare of all pupils in their particular House blocks.
 This includes supporting the academic progress of pupils from year 7 -11.

 Pupils in each House block are also supported by a Pupil Welfare and Family Liaison Officer (SWFLO).
 As SWFLOs do not teach they are able to deal immediately with issues as they arise.
 They also get to know pupils within their House blocks very well and will work with individuals or groups of pupils who may need additional support at particular times of the day.

 A further important part of Pastoral support is provided by the full-time Education Welfare Officer (EWO), Jo Walsh.
 The EWO monitors absence and punctuality and also provides support for pupils who may need the involvement of external agencies.